ulli-kroll/rtw88-usb/README.md

 # rtw88-usb

 It's unofficial release.
 Just for fun.
 And welcome to test and upstream to the Linux kernel.
-( Some scheduling with atomic issue, still working to solve it. )

 Driver for 802.11ac USB Adapter with chipset:
   RTL88x2BU / RTL88x2CU